techslateramu/allinone/terraform/day1/README.md

 # Introduction

-This is the home page containing all the links of day1 terraform.  .
+This page contains the links of all the exercises of day1 Terraform in Azure .

 ## What is Terraform?